Contact Us

 "Although it feels unpleasant, anxiety can't harm me"

-"I've felt anxiety before, and I haven't had a heart attack yet"
+"I've felt anxiety before, and I've never had a heart attack"

 "I've felt anxiety before, and I haven't gone crazy"